-5. In the Custom Task dialog box, verify that all model files have selected check boxes in the Include column.
+5. In the Custom Task dialog box, in the Include column, verify that all the model files check boxes are selected.

-The results for a selected file are also shown in the Results pane at the bottom of the dialog box.
-This can be useful when the results returned are long, or contain HTML markup.
+The results for a selected file are shown in the Results pane at the bottom of the dialog box.
+This can be useful when the returned results are long, or contain HTML markup.

 The following example shows the dialog box after running the custom task on some models.
-You can customize the columns to show with the "cog" icon Actions button at the top right.
+You can customize the columns to show with the cog icon button .

 Custom Tasks are MATLAB functions.
-Edit your custom task with the MATLAB editor.
-In the following steps, you modify the custom task to use the project API to add a label with data, as well as saving any dirty model files.
+Edit your custom task with the MATLAB Editor.
+For example, modify the custom task to programmatically add a label with data, as well as saving any dirty model files.

 7. Run the following MATLAB code to create a Metrics category and a Block Count label in the project.

-8. Double-click analyzeModelFiles.m (or right-click and select Open) to edit it in the MATLAB editor.
+8. Double-click analyzeModelFiles.m to edit it in the MATLAB Editor.